splorp/newtontalk-faq/newtontalk-faq.md

 ### What are some of the technical details?

 The NewtonTalk website and mailing list are hosted by the kind folks at [Media Temple](https://mediatemple.net/).
 The website is built using straight up HTML, CSS, and [BBEdit](http://www.barebones.com/products/bbedit/).
-To manage the list itself, we are using a slightly creaky version of [Mailman](http://list.org/) that comes preinstalled with the [Plesk](http://www.plesk.com/) web management suite.
+To manage the list, we are using a slightly creaky version of [Mailman](http://list.org/) that comes preinstalled with the [Plesk](http://www.plesk.com/) web management suite.
+It’s not pretty, but it works.

 ## Mailing List Etiquette

-Generally speaking, the best place to read about netiquette is [RFC 1855](https://www.ietf.org/rfc/rfc1855.txt).
+Arguably, the best source of guidelines for network etiquette (Netiquette) is [RFC 1855](https://www.ietf.org/rfc/rfc1855.txt), as prepared by Sally Hambridge for the [Internet Engineering Task Force](https://www.ietf.org/) (IETF).
+It’s a classic.

-Significant parts of this FAQ have been lovingly borrowed from the [Mailing List Etiquette FAQ](http://www.gweep.ca/~edmonds/usenet/ml-etiquette.html) by Brian Edmonds.
+Parts of this FAQ have been lovingly adapted from the [Mailing List Etiquette FAQ](http://www.gweep.ca/~edmonds/usenet/ml-etiquette.html) by Brian Edmonds.

 ### How should I post or reply to messages from the list?